 7.4.2 Penal Rates

-Subject to subclause 7.5 below, penal time shall be paid at the following rates in addition to normal salary, for time worked:
+Subject to subclause 7.5 below, penal time shall be paid at the following rates in addition to normal salary.
+Time worked after midnight Friday/Saturday until midnight Sunday/Monday shall be paid at T1.5.